jayprophit/knowledge-base/temp_reorg/backend/README.md

+---
+title: Backend Documentation
+description: Documentation and guides for the Backend module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Backend

 This backend powers the Quantum AI System, handling AI agents, authentication, voice services, and orchestration of all core and service modules.